2005Magazine Design

 Design Approach

-Content in the launch issue ranged from executive mobility in Europe to cultural integration in multinational firms and new thinking on human capital and risk.
-We gave the editorial sharp, succinct treatment, supported by a calm, intelligent visual language—elevating the publication into a credible and compelling new voice in the HR world.
+The launch issue covered a wide range of topics, from executive mobility in Europe to cultural integration in multinational firms.
+It also explored new ideas about human capital and risk.
+We presented the editorial with sharp, precise writing, paired with a calm and intelligent visual style.
+Overall, this design elevated the publication as a credible, compelling voice in the HR world.

 2007 - 2012:Brand Identity